shidoosh/Intro-to-CS-II/projects/project2/README.md

 # C++ Templates and Linked Lists
-The project reviews implementing a class and using linked lists with a template ItemType data type to represent the structure.
+The project reviews implementing a class and using linked lists with a typedef ItemType data type to represent the structure.
 The objective was to implement the Set class using the new linked list structure with respect to the following functions:

 *	Empty: Return true if the set is empty, otherwise false.
 *	Size: Return the number of items in the set.